-I’m honored to announce that Hold On Harder will be part of Best Bisexual Erotica of the Year for 2020!
+Hold On Harder was published in Best Bondage Erotica of the Year Vol 1 for 2020.

 Carrie pulled the bar stool out and stood ready to help Laura into the seat.
 Laura’s catlike leap would have made that seem ridiculously unnecessary, but Carrie knew how swollen Laura’s ass cheeks were.
 Sure enough, as soon as Laura hit the hard wood of the seat, she nearly tipped over.